chmerdon/GradientRobustMultiPhysics.jl/docs/src/pdedescription.md

 ## Global Constraints

 GlobalConstraints are additional constraints that the user does not wish to implement as a global Lagrange multiplier because it e.g. causes a dense row in the system matrix and therefore may destroy the performance of the sparse matrix routines.
 Such a constraint may be a fixed integral mean.
-Another application are peridoci boundary conditions or glued-together quantities in different regions of the grid.
+Another application are periodic boundary conditions or glued-together quantities in different regions of the grid.
 Here a CombineDofs constraint may help.

 ```@autodocs
 Modules = [GradientRobustMultiPhysics]